Vishalkulkarni45/ragu/book/src/development/driver_abstraction.md

 The **driver** abstraction provides a unified interface that enables the same circuit code to work across different execution contexts.
 A driver is a compile-time specialized context that determines how circuits are *synthesized* at runtime.

 Circuits are written generically over the `Driver` trait.
 They invoke generic driver operations like `driver.mul()` and `driver.enforce_zero()` that each driver interprets differently.
 Each synthesis invocation is a stateless pass over the circuit definition with a different backend "interpreter" that computes and extracts different information.
-For example, the **SXY** driver builds circuit polynomials *S(X, Y)* during mesh construction (canonically referred to as circuit synthesis), the **RX** driver generates witness polynomials *R(X)*.
+For example, the **SXY** driver builds circuit polynomials *S(X, Y)* during mesh construction (canonically referred to as circuit synthesis), and the **RX** driver generates witness polynomials *R(X)*.

-The driver exposes fundamental operations (for instance `driver.mul()` for encoding multiplication gates and `driver.enforce_zero()` for linear constraints) while hiding implementation details.
-Since R1CS supports *virtual wires* via `driver.add()` (unlimited fan-in addition gates are free), the driver can handle both "in-circuit" operations that contribute to the constraint counts and "out-of-circuit" computations like witness generation or virtual wires.
+The driver exposes operations (for instance `driver.mul()` for encoding multiplication gates and `driver.enforce_zero()` for enforcing linear constraints) while hiding implementation details.
+Since R1CS supports *virtual wires* (unlimited fan-in addition gates are free via `driver.add()`), the driver can handle both "in-circuit" operations that contribute to the constraint counts and "out-of-circuit" computations like witness generation or virtual wires.

 ## Execution Contexts